Dr Anna Hurley-Wallace

 Research interests

-At the University of Bristol, Anna is is part of the Musculoskeletal Research Unit (MRU) and the Health Protection Research Unit (HPRU).
-In the MRU, She is currently working on developing non-pharmacological interventions to improve chronic musculoskeletal pain.
-This includes psychological and behavioural co-interventions for people undergoing joint replacement, and multidisciplinary interventions for people with hypermobility spectrum disorders and hypermobile Ehlers-Danlos Syndrome.
-In the HPRU, she is working on a project to improve the uptake of vaccinations in underserved groups.
+Anna is based in the Musculoskeletal Research Unit.
+She holds multiple research roles across NIHR Bristol Biomedical Research Centre and NIHR Health Protection Research Unit in Evaluation and Behavioural Science.
+She is currently working on developing non-pharmacological interventions to improve chronic musculoskeletal pain.
+This includes psychological and behavioural interventions for people undergoing joint replacement, and non-medicinal pain management for people with hypermobility syndromes.
+The health protection research project Anna is working on seeks to improve the uptake of vaccinations in at-risk and underserved groups.

 Publications